bohap/football-manager/README.md

 - [x] Updating lineup players
 - [x] Creating new lineup
 - [x] Deleting existing lineup
-- [ ] Background servide to load and notify the user about the latest likes and comments on his latest lineup
+- [ ] Background service to load and notify the user about the latest likes and comments on his latest lineup

 ### Collaborating:
 ---